w3f/polkadot-spec/docs/id-weights.md

 - …​

-The parameters itself do not influence or trigger the two worst conditions and must be handled by the implemented benchmarking tool.
+The parameters themselves do not influence or trigger the two worst conditions and must be handled by the implemented benchmarking tool.
 The ${transfer}$ benchmark is implemented as defined in ["transfer" Runtime function benchmark](id-weights#algo-benchmark-transfer).

 #### -sec-num- Benchmarking Framework {#id-benchmarking-framework-3}